salsa-rs/salsa/book/src/tutorial/structure.md

 The idea is to compute, for a given expression, which variables it references.
 Then there is a function `check` which ensures that those variables are a subset of those that are already defined.

-## Interpreter
+## Evaluator

-The interpreter will execute the program and print the result.
-We don't bother with much incremental re-use here, though it's certainly possible.
+The evaluator will execute the program and print the result.
+Mostly for demonstration purposes, we have set it up so that it will avoid re-executing functions if their body has not changed.